Showing entries 11 to 20 of 70

 There are basically two things which I majorly like about using MyRocks, 1.
 LSM Advantage – smaller space & lower write amplification and 2.
 Best of MySQL like replication, storage engine centric database infrastructure operations and MySQL orchestration tools.
 Facebook built RocksDB as an embeddable and persistent key-value store with lower amplification factor () compared to InnoDB.
 Let me explain a scenario were InnoDB proves less efficient compared to RocksDB in SSD:

 We know InnoDB is constrained by a fixed compressed page size.
 Alignment during fragmentation and compression causes extra unused space because the leaf nodes are not full.
 Let’s consider a InnoDB table with a compressed page size of 8KB.
 A 16KB in-memory page compressed to 5KB still uses 8KB on storage.
-Adding to this, each entry in the primary key index has 13 bytes of metadata (6 byte transaction id + 7 byte rollback pointer), and …
+Adding to this, each entry in the primary key index has 13 bytes of metadata (6 byte transaction id + 7 byte rollback pointer), and the …

 [Read more]